GoogleContainerTools/kpt-functions-sdk/docs/contributor_guide.md

 1. What's size of the package?
 Will it cause binary bloat?
 1. Is the package and its transitive dependencies high quality, trust-worthy, and well-maintained projects?
 1. What version of the package should we depend on?
-1. Are the licenses for the package and its transitive dependencies 'green'?
-See next section for checking license.
+1. Are the licenses for the package and its transitive dependencies green?
+See next section for checking licenses.

 ## Checking licenses